 Yes, half-marathon baggage check will be available at the starting area at UBC, closing at 7:25 a.m. to take your bags to the finish area.
-5k baggage check will be available at the start/finish area at the Fish House Lawn in Stanley Park.
+The 5k baggage check will be available at the start line (close to Pipeline Road) in Stanley Park.
 Recommended $2 donation to the Scotiabank Charity Challenge.

 Both the half-marathon and the 5k courses are marked every kilometre.